A Place to Relax & Enjoy:

 Ab is in charge of cleaning, repairs and renovations as well as all the heavy and technical stuff needed.
 He is pretty much solely responsible for executing room designs and wall-art designs which he and Pieter dream up.
 Ab has a background in restaurant management and has trained in restaurant and hotel management, passive building design as well as solar panel installation.

 Steven van der Breggen (Ab & Rhonda’s son) has been working for the BraeBurn Inn on and off part-time for two years and began working nearly full time during the summer of 2021.
 He helps Ab with cleaning and repairs as well as renovations.
 His grandpa Pieter is doing less and less of the physical work around the motel.
 Good thing too–Pieter’s getting pretty old.

 The name, BraeBurn, was derived from two Scottish words, brae and burn.
 Brae meaning “hills” and Burn, “river”–thus River of the Hills.
 Although Pieter’s parents came from the Netherlands, and the van der Breggen name reflects that Dutch heritage, he likes the Scottish flavour of the inn’s name.

 750 Bay Avenue South, Fort Qu’Appelle

-From Highway 10 in Fort Qu’Appelle, turn south at the Shell service station, or east at the Valley Alliance Church (at the bottom of the hill on Hwy.
+From Highway 10 in Fort Qu’Appelle, turn south at the Shell service station and follow Bay Avenue South as it turns back toward the highway, or east at the Valley Alliance Church (at the bottom of the hill on Hwy.
 10 coming from Regina).